 The Lacrosse Master's annual Florida Prospect Camp is unlike any camp in the country.
-Twelve HEAD coaches and three assistant coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
+Eleven HEAD coaches and three assistant coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
 The make-up of our World-Class staff and the institutions they represent is unprecedented.
 Nowhere will you find a camp staffed by this many Head Coaches from both top lacrosse programs and the best academic institutions in the world.
 Our camp is designed to provide every participant with the best instruction and Guaranteed Exposure to many of the nation's most well respected NCAA Division I & III lacrosse coaches from the world's best academic institutions.

 This Prospect Camp is open to ANY and ALL players in the 2019, 2020, 2021 and 2022 graduation years.

 Taylor Mendoza joined the Amherst College men's lacrosse coaching staff in September of 2015 and begins his first year as the team's recruiting coordinator in 2016-17.

 Mendoza joins the Amherst lacrosse program after previously serving as an assistant coach at Skidmore College in Saratoga Springs, N.Y. under the direction of head coach Patrick Hart (a former assistant at Amherst) since 2013.
 While at Skidmore, Mendoza served as the lone full time assistant coach and was in charge of instructing the offensive, faceoff, extra-man, and midfield units.
 He also oversaw film breakdown, scouting reports, player development, travel logistics, and organizing of prospect events.